Welcome to Wild Acres CLRC Registered Nubian Goat Herd!

 -Has A/B alpha casein genes for high casein production to enable more cheese to be produced from milk made.
 VglReport20221101084510Rex2022

-Our small herd of registered Nubians has a limited selection of available goats for sale each year.
-Therefore, we recommend that you order early.
-After we receive your emailed goat request, we will complete an order form for you with your contact information and the dam/sire registration numbers.
-The reservation order form will be sent to you via email.
+Our small registered Nubian herd has limited goats for sale each year, so we recommend ordering early.
+After you email your request, we’ll send an order form with your details and the dam/sire registration numbers.

-However, a reservation will not be made without a 50% deposit and a reservation is accepted in the order in which payment is received.
-We complete the new owner registrations with the Canadian Livestock Records Corporation after sales are complete and your goat is picked up.
-The registration is mailed out from the CLRC to the new owner.
+Reservations require a 50% deposit and are accepted in order of payment received.
+Goat registrations with the Canadian Livestock Records Corporation are completed after sale and pick-up, then mailed to the new owner.

 Our herd’s name is “Willows Wild”, and our Nubian herd is under my name with the